 This setting is applied on a per-product variation basis.
 You will need to update/list the out of stock products from your

 DEAR catalogue in Shopify to apply this setting.

 Create fulfilment in Shopify even if tracking number is not available

 When this parameter is enabled, DEAR will create a fulfilment in Shopify even if a tracking number is not available.
 This option can be useful if you do not use a fulfilment service.

 Allow DEAR to create Shopify products when DEAR product names are not unique

 When this parameter is enabled, DEAR will create a new Shopify product for every not listed combination of product name + SKU which could not be found in Shopify.

 When a discount is applied to a sale in Shopify, DEAR can bring the discount code through as an Additional Charge on the sale order.
 This will create unique service products in DEAR for each unique discount code in Shopify that is applied to a sale.
 If this setting is disabled, an additional charge will be created with the description "Discount".
 Item discounts can also be applied by reducing product prices, using the below setting Add a discount as.

-Add company to address
+Add a company to the address